LeeJaeJun-A/Sigall-benchmark/README.md

-# Sigall Client Load Test
+# Sigall Client Benchmark

-A lightweight load testing tool for simulating concurrent admin and user interactions with your API.
+A lightweight tool for simulating concurrent admin and user API interactions to benchmark performance.
 ---

-## 📦 Requirements
+## Requirements

 - Python 3.8+
 - Recommended: use a virtual environment (`venv` or `virtualenv`)